-Online registration has started at www.hlaupahatid.is and is open until 12:00 wednesday, July 15 but you can also register at our registration office.
-Where and when will be announced later
+Online registration has started at www.hlaupahatid.is and is open until 12:00 wednesday, July 15 and because of COVID it is not possible to register after that

 On Saturday morning we will also be taking new registrations, as well as handing out bibs and chips, in a tent outside the sports hall in Þingeyri.